 Split the kernels lengthwise with a knife, then scrape with the back of the knife, thus leaving the hulls upon the cob.
 Fill cans full of cut corn, pressing it very hard.
-To press the corn in the can use the small end of corn in the can use the small end of the potato masher, as this will enter the can easily.
-It will take ten or twelve large ears of corn to fill a one-quart can.
+To press the corn in the can use the small end of the potato masher, as this will enter the can easily.
+It will take ten or twelve large ears of corn to fill a one. twelve large ears of corn to fill a one-quart can.
 When the cans are full, screw cover on with thumb and first finger; this will be tight enough.
-Then place a cloth in the bottom of a wash boiler to prevent breakage.
+Then place a cloth in the bottom of s wash boiler to prevent breakage.
 On this put a layer of cans in any posi-tion you prefer, over the cans put a layer of cloth, then more cans.
-Fill the boiler in this manner, then cover the cans well with cold water, place the boiler on the fire, and boil three the boiler on the fire, and boil three hours without ceasing.
-On steady boiling depends much of your success.
+Fill the boiler in this manner, then cover the cans well with cold water, place the boiler on the fire, and boil three hours without ceasing.
+On steady boiling depends much of your suc-cess.
 After boiling three hours lift the boiler from the fire, let the water cool, then take the cans from the boiler and tighten, let them remain until cold and tighten again.
-Wrapecach can in brown paper to exclude until cold and tighten again.
-Wrap each can in brown paper to exclude the light, and keep in a cool, dry cellar, and be very sure the rubber rings are not hardened by use.
-It would be best to use new rings, as poor rings are the cause of much fruit, spoiling are the cause of much fruit The corn in the cans will shrink by cooking, but do not, on any account, open them.
+Wrap each can in brown paper to exclude the light, and keep in a cool, dry cel-lar, and be very sure the rubber rings are not hardened by use.
+It would be best to use new rings, as poor rings are the cause of much fruit The corn in the cans will shrink by cooking, but do not, on any account, open them.

 Fritters of Calf's Brains-Scald and pick out any threads; beat up with pepper, salt, a little nutmeg, thyme, parsley and tablespoonful vinegar.
-Parsley and tablespoonful vinegar.
 Add the yolk of an egg and flour for batter.
 Drop into hot fat and brown. batter.
 Drop Serve at once.